tihsu99/ElectronID/readme.md

 Effective areas are prepared with the ElectronWork/EffectiveAreas package, see https://github.com/UAEDF-tomc/ElectronWork

+*todo:* move the relevant computeEffectiveAreaWithIsoCutoffs script to this package

 ## 3.
 Since 2016, we are reweighting signal (DY) to background (TTbar)